 But if you’re truly unhappy with your job, staying will only make you feel worse.
-Here are some good indicators that it’s time to move on.
+Here are some good indicators that it’s time to move on and leave your job.

 If you find that you’re frequently griping about your boss, your duties, your commute, or anything else job-related, you’re getting stressed and frustrated.
 These negative feelings will only build up until you lash out at someone or wind up bitter and miserable.
 If you can’t find a way to change the situation, start looking for something new.

-2. You often think about seeking new opportunity.
+2) You often think about seeking new opportunities.

 Perhaps when you first started at your job, you were a go-getter who wanted to do well and climb the ladder.
 That can actually be a bad move in some circumstances.
 For instance, you may have taken on the responsibilities of an office administrator, but aren’t getting the salary or the appreciation to make it worthwhile.
 If you’ve lost interest and motivation, you might want to think about finding work that’s more rewarding to you.